 1. Multi-Layer Hydration (The “7-Skin Method”)

-When I first tried this method, I was skeptical.
-However, by the third layer, my skin felt noticeably plumper, and over time, it retained moisture better, even in colder months.
+When I tried this method for the first time, I was skeptical.
+After the third layer, my skin felt noticeably plumper.
+Over time, the method improved how my skin retained moisture even in cold, dry weather.

 2. Lightweight, Non-Greasy Products

-Instead of heavy creams, Korean women favor water-based formulas that hydrate without clogging pores.
+Korean women prefer water-based formulas that hydrate without clogging pores.
 These include essences, ampoules, and hydrating gels.

-• Best Choices: Green tea essences, aloe vera gels, and hyaluronic acid serums.
+Green tea essences, aloe vera gels, bamboo water, and hyaluronic acid serums.

 3. Sheet Masks for an Instant Hydration Boost

-• How Often: Use 2-3 times per week or whenever your skin feels dry or dull.
+Use two or three times per week or whenever your skin feels tight or dull.

-• Pro Tip: Opt for masks infused with snail mucin, ceramides, or hyaluronic acid for long-lasting hydration.
+Choose masks infused with snail mucin, ceramides, or hyaluronic acid.
+These ingredients offer long-lasting hydration.

 4. On-the-Go Refresh with Facial Mists

-• Recommended Ingredients: Rose water, bamboo extract, and mineral-rich waters.
+Rose water, bamboo extract, birch sap, or mineral-rich waters.

 5. Overnight Masks for Deep Nourishment